A space level light bulb theorem in all dimensions: Introduction and survey of results

-When $k=1$ and $d=3$ this is precisely the setting of the well-known ``light bulb trick'' in knot theory, see the top left of Figure~\ref{fig:new-fig}.
-Thus, $G$ is the ``light bulb'' to which a ``cable'' $\D^1\hra M$ connects on one end, while the other end is fixed in another component of $\partial M$, the ``ceiling''.
+When $k=1$ and $d=3$ this is precisely the setting of the well-known ``light bulb trick'' in knot theory, see for example \cite[257]{Rolfsen}.
+Namely, $G$ is the ``light bulb'' to which a ``cable'' $\D^1\hra M$ connects on one end, while the other end is fixed in another component of $\partial M$, the ``ceiling'', see the top left of Figure~\ref{fig:new-fig}.
 The trick refers to the proof that such cables $K$ are isotopic if and only if they are homotopic, i.e.\ $\pi_0\Emb_s(\D^1,M)=\pi_1M$.
-Namely, a homotopy from one knotted $K$ to another can be turned into an isotopy using the swinging motion around the light bulb $G$.
+Indeed, a homotopy from one knotted $K$ to another can be turned into an isotopy using the swinging motion around the light bulb $G$.
+See also Example~\ref{ex-intro:classical-LBT}.

-Motivated by ideas of Jean Cerf~\cite{Cerf-diffeos} and recent generalizations of the light bulb trick to the setting of $2$-spheres in $4$-manifolds \cite{Gabai-spheres,ST-LBT}, we prove the following theorem for general $1\leq k\leq d$.
-In~\cite{KT-4dLBT} we use it to recover and generalize those results in dimension $d=4$. \begin{maintheorem} In the setting with a dual \eqref{setting}, any $\U\in\Emb_s(\D^k,M)$ leads to a fibration sequence
+Motivated by recent generalizations of the light bulb trick for $2$-spheres in $4$-manifolds \cite{Gabai-spheres,ST-LBT}, we prove the following theorem for disks in any dimensions $1\leq k\leq d$, and in~\cite{KT-4dLBT} use it to recover and generalize those results for $k=2,d=4$ (see also \cite{Gabai-disks} for partial results on $2$-disks). \begin{maintheorem} In the setting with a dual \eqref{setting}, any $\U\in\Emb_s(\D^k,M)$ leads to a fibration sequence